nasa/cumulus/docs/data-cookbooks/browse-generation.md

 #### Summary

-For this example, you are going to be adding two workflows to your Cumulus deployment configuration.
+For this example, you are going to be adding two workflows to your Cumulus deployment.

 * DiscoverGranulesBrowseExample